zengineering/zengineering.github.io/_posts/2018-05-01-resource-files-in-kotlin.md

 Exception in thread "main" java.io.FileNotFoundException: file:/<path to project>/build/install/<project name>/lib/<project name>.jar!/resource.txt (No such file or directory)
 ```

 I assumed */.../lib/project_name.jar!/resource.txt* was just pretty-printing the fact that the file was inside a jar.
 Howver, since that was a String being passed to the contructor of ```File```, ```File``` takes it literally, and indeed there is no file at that path.
-In contrast, ```java.lang.Class.getResourceAsStream``` handles the file I/O, rather than simply returning a URL to the file, and avoids my earlier string buffoonery.
+In contrast, ```java.lang.Class.getResourceAsStream``` handles the file I/O itself rather than simply returning a URL to the file, thus avoiding my earlier string buffoonery.

 I ended up with this gem: